AndrewJo/mocha-slonik/README.md

 ## Version compatibility

+mocha-slonik follows [Semantic Versioning][semver] specification.
+Each major version breaks backwards compatibility with [Slonik][slonik] and [Mocha][mocha] versions.

+Refer to the compatibility chart below for picking the mocha-slonik version that works with Slonik and Mocha versions in your project.

 |  mocha-slonik |                            slonik |   mocha |
 | ------------: | --------------------------------: | ------: |
 |        ^5.0.0 | ^30.0.0 \|\| ^31.0.0 \|\| ^32.0.0 | ^10.1.0 |